comfies/tldrlfs/README.md

 find . | cpio --create --format=newc | gzip --best > $BUILDDIR/boot/initramfs.gz
 ```

+You're done, and can cd into the parent of the build directory once more.

 # Installing an init for the system to use